 - Role of women and children in the society and their autonomy to make decisions

 The HHS Office for Human Research Protections maintains an online compilation of international laws and regulations pertaining to human research protections.
-Additional resources on international research are also available.
-Before submitting an IRV application, PIs should first consult this compilation to determine whether there is a specific local review process in the country where data collection will occur.
+Before submitting an IRB application, PIs should first consult this compilation to determine whether there is a specific local review process in the country where data collection will occur.

 If no local laws, regulations, or standards of practice require review by a local IRB or similar local review body, the PI must include with their IRB application a letter from someone with knowledge of the local context stating that: